(Under Rule 12(e) of the Companies (Registered Valuers and Valuation) Rules, 2017)

 3. A written agreement provides written evidence of both the client’s and the valuer’s agreement to those terms

-The definition of assignment – the fact that it includes an agreement – that implies that some dialogue must have taken place between the valuer and the client as to the terms of the agreement.
+4. Establishing an Assignment The definition of assignment – the fact that it includes an agreement – that implies that some dialogue must have taken place between the valuer and the client as to the terms of the agreement.

 5. Those “terms” covers any number of items, ranging from the property to be valued to the due date.